Added in 2006 –

 Notable women in the life sciences: a biographical dictionary.
 Edited by Benjamin F. Shearer and Barbara S. Shearer.
 Westport: Greenwood Press, 1996.

-Particle physics: one hundred years of discoveries: an table lamp annotated chronological bibliography.
+Particle physics: one hundred years of discoveries: an carolina annotated chronological bibliography.
 V.V.
 Ezhela, et al. Woodbury: American Institute of Physics, 1996.